 Routine Eye Exams vs. Medical Eye Exams

 What is the difference between a routine eye exam and a medical eye exam?

 Follow the links below or continue reading to better understand the difference between Routine and Medical eye care.

-A comprehensive eye exam can last anywhere from 30 minutes to over 60 minutes, and can be performed by either an ophthalmologist or an optometrist.
+A comprehensive eye exam can be performed by either an ophthalmologist or an optometrist.
 It may include an ophthalmic assistant or ophthalmic technician completing the following portions of the exam:

 - A health and medication history